acmpo6ou/vim-emoji-ab/README.md

 ## Emoji Abbreviations in Vim 🔥

-This plugin enables emoji abbreviations in Vim, making Unicode emojis easy to type.
-For instance typing `:)` produces 😄 (Unicode char 0x01f604),  or typing `:boom:` produces 💥 (Unicode char 0x1f4a5).
+This plugin enables emoji abbreviations and digraphs in Vim, making Unicode emojis easy to type.
+The digraphs are always enabled, and typing `<c-k>:D` produces 😁 (Unicode char 0x1f601).
+The abbreviations need to be manually enabled (see below).
+When abbreviations are enabled, typing `:)` produces 😄 (Unicode char 0x1f604),  or typing `:boom:` produces 💥 (Unicode char 0x1f4a5).
+All names from the [gemoji](https://github.com/github/gemoji) project are pre-defined.

+You need UTF-8 support to use this plugin.

 ### Enabling

+Digraphs are enabled by default.
+To enable abbreviations, run

+    :runtime macros/emojis.vim

-Run `:runtime macros/emojis.vim` to enable abbreviations in the current buffer.
+to enable abbreviations in the current buffer.
 To always enable it for certain file types add the following to your `~/.vimrc`:

     au FileType html,php,markdown,mmd,text,mail,gitcommit
         \ runtime macros/emoji-ab.vim

-You need UTF-8 support to use this.

 ### Smiley style abbreviations